David Fitzpatrick (footballer, born 1990): Port Vale

-Altrincham
+Non-League

 He went on to have a trial with Altrincham after manager Phil Parkinson faced an injury crisis in pre-season, with Andy White, Connor Hampson and Shaun Densmore all ruled out; Fitzpatrick was signed to a contract with the National League club on 1 August 2021.
 On 31 December 2021, Fitzpatrick departed the club at the end of his short-term contract following the return of the injured players whom he was brought in to cover.

-Chester

 On 6 January 2022, Fitzpatrick joined National League North side Chester on a deal until the end of the 2021–22 season; he had previously worked with manager Steve Watson at Macclesfield.
 His arrival led to the departure of previous incumbent left-back Josh Askew.
 He made 20 appearances to help the "Seals" to avoid relegation and Watson credited his experience as part of an improved defensive record at the Deva Stadium.

-Radcliffe

 On 27 June 2022, Fitzpatrick joined Northern Premier League Premier Division club Radcliffe.
+He played 21 matches in the first half of the 2022–23 season.
+On 19 January 2024, he signed with Northern Premier League Division One West side Avro.
+He was named as the club's Player of the Month for March.
+He ended the 2023–24 season with 15 appearances to his name.
+He featured 42 times in the 2024–25 season, scoring three goals, and he re-signed for the 2025–26 season.